 Sedges differ from grasses by having a 3-angled stem and structurally different flowers where the female flowers are enclosed in a sac like structure called the perigynium, which is subtended by a single scale.
-Woolly Sedge is a perennial clump-forming native sedge, growing 6 to 40 inches high with unbranched light green stems (culms) with somewhat rough surfaces in the upper part and up to 3mm wide at mid length.
-Non-flowering stems are produced, flowering stems are usually around the edges of colonies.
+Woolly Sedge is a perennial clump-forming native sedge, growing 6 to 40 inches high with unbranched light green stems (culms) that are up to 3 mm wide at mid length with somewhat rough surfaces in the upper part.
+Non-flowering stems are produced; the flowering stems are usually around the edges of colonies.

-The leaf blades are narrow, 2.2 to 4.5 mm wide and up to 20 inches long (50 cm), M shape when young except near the base and tip, (tip not long and thin), coarse, without hair, green in color, the midvein with a pronounced keel and are as long or longer than the inflorescence.
+The leaf blades are narrow, 2.2 to 4.5 mm wide and up to 20 inches long (50 cm), M shape when young except near the base and tip, coarse, without hair, green in color, the midvein with a pronounced keel.
+Blades are as long or longer than the inflorescence.
 There are 3 to 7 per stem.

 Each perigynium is pale yellowish green initially becoming pale brown at maturity with reddish-brown tips.
 The body is 2.4 to 5.2 mm long by 1.7 to 2.8 mm wide and tapers to a firm beak that is 0.8 to 1.6 mm long and has 2 minute straight, but angled outward, teeth.
 The overall shape is broadly ovoid, sort of broadly egg-shaped, the surface dense with fine hair obscuring the venation of 15 to 20 nerves.
 The scales of the pistillate perigynia have hair-less or rough margins, lance to ovate in shape, tapering to an acute tip or with an abrupt awn.
 These are 2.5 to 5.3 mm long and 0.8 to 1.6 mm wide, usually shorter and narrower than the perigynium.
 They have a green to tan midvein, membranous margins and remain persistent on the spike after the perigynia fall.
 There are three stigmas per pistillate floret and three stamens per staminate floret.